 - A full and diverse range of patients', staff and external partners' views and concerns were encouraged, heard and acted on to shape services and culture.
-The practice held annual whole team away days to discuss improvements that could be made within the practice. - Monthly meetings were held with district nurses, community matrons, and community psychiatric nurses. - There was an active patient participation group who met three monthly. - The service was transparent, collaborative and open with stakeholders about performance.
+For example; the practice had acted on a patient participation group (PPG) suggestion to have a call screen in reception to display services and health information. - The service was transparent, collaborative and open with stakeholders about performance.